 For Brooks alarms that are AudioLINK enabled, downloading our free “App” onto your smart phone (Apple or Android) will provide an additional method to determine the age of the alarm.
 This will be displayed in the test report.
 Please follow the AudioLINK instructions contained within the App on how to use this feature.

 There are two different types of batteries used as battery back-ups in the Brooks mains powered alarms.
 The batteries could be the sealed in Lithium batteries that last the 10-year life of the alarms or the replaceable type 9-volt alkaline battery as its back-up power supply.
 We also have primary battery powered smoke alarms which are either sealed, non-replaceable, non-rechargeable 10-year lithium batteries or the 9-volt alkaline replaceable type battery.
 The 9-volt alkaline battery will need changing across the life span of the alarm.
 Typically, this should be undertaken annually.

 The rechargeable back-up Lithium batteries are non-replaceable as required by the Australian design standard.
 These batteries should last the lifetime of the smoke alarm (10-years).

-It is not unusual for a Lithium battery back-up smoke alarm to “beep or cheep” for a few hours after the alarm has been powered down for a considerable time (and run the back-up battery flat).
-As soon as the rechargeable batteries reach a minimum charge level, the beeping or cheeping will stop.
+It is not unusual for a Lithium battery back-up smoke alarm to “beep or chirp” for a few hours after the alarm has been powered down for a considerable time (and run the back-up battery flat).
+As soon as the rechargeable batteries reach a minimum charge level, the beeping or chirping will stop.

 As for the replaceable Alkaline type battery back-up models, you will know when you need to change the battery, as you will hear a single regular beep (low battery warning) coming from the alarm, however it is recommended that you change the battery every year before this occurs (especially if you do not want to be woken in the early hours of the morning to change a battery!).